musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 **1 point** being the full focus of a university paper for **1 semester** ( ~ 12 weeks ).
 Of course it is arbitrary, but my idea behind this is to quantify, like in Scrum (ref), the complexity of AND effort I will spend on each course.
 Basically the less effort the more content I will skip from the course.

 The plan comes out to about 7.5 points.
-By the above definition this is nearly twice the amount of work I can fit into 12 weeks!
+By the above definition this is nearly twice the amount of work I can fit into 12 weeks.
 Lets see what happens...